Aeroluna/LunaCoopMod/README.md

 - Reduced health of Cyclone from 200 to 120.
 - Increased movement speed of Cyclone from 2.8125 to 3.375.
-- Reduced damage of Cyclone's Lock On missles from 25 to 20 (Total reduced from 500 to 400).
+- Reduced damage of Cyclone's Lock On missiles from 25 to 20 (Total reduced from 500 to 400).
 - Reduced damage of Lock On with Mag-Field Accelerators missles from 40 to 30 (Total reduced from 1000 to 600).
-- Changed Lock On missle damage from ranged damage to spell damage (No longer affected by armor).
+- Changed Lock On missile damage from ranged damage to spell damage (No longer affected by armor).
-- Changed Lock On to prioritize air units that threaten the Cyclone.
+- Changed Lock On autocast to prioritize air units that threaten the Cyclone.
 - Increased Lock On autocast range from 7 to 7.5 (Ability is still cast at 7 range).
 - Increased dummy weapon range while channeling Lock On (Cyclones will stand farther back when attack moved).